PoliticalGraveyard.com

 Rice, John Stanley (1899-1985) — also known as John S. Rice — of Gettysburg, Adams County, Pa.
 Born in Adams County, Pa., January 28, 1899.
 Democrat.
 Served in the U.S. Army during World War I; manufacturer; fruit grower; member of Pennsylvania state senate 33rd District, 1933-40; served in the U.S. Army Air Force in World War II; candidate for Governor of Pennsylvania, 1946; delegate to Democratic National Convention from Pennsylvania, 1948, 1952, 1956, 1960 (delegation chair), 1964; secretary of the commonwealth of Pennsylvania, 1958-61; Pennsylvania Democratic state chair, 1959-61, 1965-66; U.S. Ambassador to Netherlands, 1961-64.
 Lutheran.
 Member, American Legion; Veterans of Foreign Wars; Freemasons; Elks.
 Died in 1985 (age about 86 years).
 Interment at Evergreen Cemetery, Gettysburg, Pa.

 Rice, John W. — of Louisville, Jefferson County, Ky.
 Democrat.
-Candidate in primary for Kentucky railroad commissioner 2nd District, 1975.
+Candidate for Kentucky railroad commissioner 2nd District, 1975.
 Still living as of 1975.

 Rice, Joseph — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 8th District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 8th District, 1961.
 Still living as of 1961.

 Rice, Joseph M. — of Cincinnati, Hamilton County, Ohio.
 Democrat.
 Alternate delegate to Democratic National Convention from Ohio, 1916.
 Burial location unknown.